K’AVSHIRI

-Quietly innovative wines from the world’s most ancient wine nation
+For those who prefer the path less trodden - quietly innovative fine wines from the world’s most ancient wine nation

-Bringing together grape varieties, vineyards, winemaking methods and vintages in a single bottle
+* ‘coming together’: in this case, bringing together grape varieties, vineyards, winemaking methods and vintages in a single bottle of wine.

 For each, a journey